 The Respondent and the Complainant may remain present throughout the Hearing, with the exception of the Administrative Hearing Officer deliberations.
-If the Respondent fails to appear at the Hearing after being notified pursuant to the Code, the Hearing will continue in the absence of the Respondent.
-The Complainant is not required to be present at the Hearing as a prerequisite to proceed with a Hearing.
+If either the Respondent or the Complainant fails to appear at the Hearing after being notified pursuant to the Code, the Hearing will continue in his/her absence.

-2. Attendance of Student Conduct Counselors and Advisors
+2. Attendance of Student Conduct Counselors

-- a.
 A Student Conduct Counselor will attend the Hearing and may provide procedural advice to the Respondent.
 An additional Student Conduct Counselor will attend the Hearing and may provide procedural advice to the Complainant.
-Any witness(es) to the incident that is the basis of the Formal Charge(s) may seek procedural advice from a Student Conduct Counselor.
-Participants may decline the assistance of a Student Conduct Counselor. - b.
-The Respondent, the Complainant, and any witness(es) may invite an individual to the Hearing to serve solely as an Advisor.
-The Advisor may confer with the Respondent, the Complainant, and any witness during the Hearing but may not address the Administrative Hearing Officer, other parties, or witnesses, and may not unreasonably delay, disrupt, or otherwise interfere with the proceedings.
-The Advisor may respond to questions if asked to do so.
-The Advisor may be in addition to the Student Conduct Counselor and the Respondent's and the Complainant's respective Representatives pursuant to Chapter 6, Section II of the Code.
+Any witnesses called to provide testimony may seek procedural advice from a Student Conduct Counselor.
+Participants may decline the assistance of a Student Conduct Counselor.
+The Student Conduct Counselor is in addition to the Respondent's and the Complainant's respective Representatives and any Advisors, as described in Chapter 6 of the Code.